Part of Framework Positioning

 • gradual exposure

-HSP itself does not claim that one modality works for everyone.
+HSP does not claim that one modality works for everyone.
+It explores which form of feedback, regulation or experience the system can process safely enough.

 Many people understand their patterns intellectually while still repeating them behaviorally.